visatlas/mmasia2021/content/blog/call-for-grand-challenge-proposals/index.md

 ---
-title: Call for Grand Challenge Proposals
+title: Call for Grand Challenge Proposals (closed)
 date: "2021-06-29"
 description: ACM Multimedia Asia is calling for proposals for Grand Challenges in 2021.
 ---